Improving care pathways for people with diabetes

 The iDEAL Advisory Group comprises of a group of multidisciplinary diabetes specialists with a keen interest in improving diabetes care outcomes across the UK.
 It has significant multidisciplinary expertise across diabetes management, medicine, pharmacy, technology, nursing, psychology, commissioning and the perspective of living with diabetes.

-CEO of Changing Health, Chair of IDEAL Group, Vice President of Diabetes UK, Trustee of C3 Collaborating for Health
+Founder & Strategic Advisor to Changing Health, Chair of IDEAL Group, Ambassador of Diabetes UK, Trustee of C3 Collaborating for Health

-John Grumitt is Chief Executive of Changing Health, one of the country’s leading developers and providers of evidenced based digital education and supported self- management.
-He is also Vice President of Diabetes UK and a trustee of C3 Collaborating for Health.
+John Grumitt is founder & Strategic Advisor to Changing Health, one of the country’s leading developers and providers of evidenced based digital education and supported self- management.
+He is also Vice President of Diabetes UK and a trustee of C3 Collaborating for Health.z

 Clinical Lead Dietitian (Diabetes) at King’s College Hospital, London